Butter Paneer – Vegan Option Included

 We have always been a fan of Butter Paneer.
-Sadly each time we made this dish it seemed to be missing something.
+Sadly each time we made this dish, it seemed to be missing something.
 Then, while traveling through India, we learned Indian Traditional Cooking.
 This course helped us understand Indian Cooking a bit more.
-As a result of, trough years of trial and error, we have come up with a wonder Butter Paneer Recipe.
+As a result of and through years of trial and error, we have come up with a wonder Butter Paneer Recipe.

 Recipe Serves 6

 Coriander Powder – ½ tsp